pgRouting/pgrouting/doc/topology/topology-functions.rst

 - :doc:`pgr_extractVertices` - Extracts vertex information based on the edge table information.
 - :doc:`pgr_findCloseEdges` - Finds close edges of points on the fly
+- :doc:`pgr_separateCrossing` - Breaks geometries that cross each other.

 .. utility_official-end